John Goodyer Meadows

-Many will be aware that PTC purchased Land behind the Causeway Farm Development site (see map) with the long term vision of creating a managed Country Green Space.
-We are now looking for a suitable name and we would like you to vote for one of the suggestions below.
+Many will be aware that PTC purchased land behind the Causeway Farm Development site (see map) with the long term vision of creating a managed Country Green Space.

 Case No 1: The John Goodyer